10 Turkey Myths, Debunked

 1. Special amino acids in turkey meat make people sleepy.

 The essential amino acid L-tryptophan is present in turkey, yes.
-The human body uses tryptophan to make the key neurotransmitters serotonin and melatonin.
-These neurotransmitters have a soothing effect.
-However, to get enough tryptophan in your system to lull you to sleep, you’d have to consume nothing but pure tryptophan on an empty stomach.
+The human body uses tryptophan to make serotonin and melatonin, which have a soothing effect.
+However, to get enough tryptophan in your system to lull you to sleep, you’d have to consume pure tryptophan at much higher dosages than are found in turkey, and generally without other amino acids.
 If you feel a nap coming on, most likely it’s your body reacting to a daylong splurge of eating and drinking.

 2. Benjamin Franklin pushed for the turkey to be our national symbol.

-3. Always rinse the bird under cold running water before cooking.
+3. The bird should always be rinsed under cold water before cooking.

 Ah, salmonella.
 This relentless bacteria has ruined the fun of cooking poultry.
 Rinsing the carcass sends those buggers down the drain, right?
 Not really.
-It only spreads them all over the bird (and possibly the sink and countertop, too.)
-Your best bet is to skip the rinse.
-Molly Stevens, author of the James Beard Award-winning cookbook All About Roasting, advises salting the skin, then leaving the bird uncovered in the fridge for up to two days, allowing its skin to dry out and become taut; this results in crispier skin after roasting.
+It only spreads them all over the bird—and possibly the sink and countertop, too.
+The USDA even notes that “The only reason a whole turkey (or any meat or poultry for that matter) should be washed is if it was brined,” in which case they give suggestions on how to safely do the washing.
+For non-briners, your best bet is to skip the rinse.
+Molly Stevens, author of the James Beard Award-winning cookbook All About Roasting, advises salting the skin, placing the bird on a wire rack above a rimmed baking sheet, then leaving the bird uncovered in the fridge for up to two days, allowing its skin to dry out and become taut; this results in crispier skin after roasting.